 Advanced IrisTech algorithms filter the blue light out of your screen.
-What remains?
-The natural colors of the evening: pink, orange, and red.
-That way you can use your computer late at night without needing glasses and still sleep great.
+Only the natural evening colors like pink, orange, and red remain.
+That way you'll still sleep great even when using your computer late at night.
+Without needing blue-blocking glasses.

 Other software has done the same thing for years, but to a lesser degree.

 I used both f.lux and Night Shift for years.

 f.lux came first.
 Then Apple noticed f.lux's passionate community, and a decade later followed suit, building the “Night Shift” feature into macOS.
 Both reduce blue light emissions.

 Each has its own pros and cons.